Fast Facts about the CEE Department

 MSESEN – Master of Science in Environmental Science and Engineering

-PhDCEE – PhD in Civil and Environmental Engineering
+PhDCEE – PhD/CE Doctor of Philosophy in Civil Engineering

 The mission of the Charles E. Via, Jr. Department of Civil and Environmental Engineering is to: